ku-dml/mol-infer/Acyclic/README.md

 + Module 1 calculates a *feature vector* (FV) for chemical compound(s) given by a standard *Structure Data File* (SDF), where FV is a mapping from compound to vector data.
 See [Module 1](Module_1/) for detail.
 + Module 2 constructs an *Artificial Neural Network* (ANN) that learns from known chemical compounds (given by FVs) and their properties.
 Thus this ANN can be used to infer the property of a given chemical compound.
 See [Module 2](Module_2/) for detail.
-+ Module 3 implements a *Mixed-Integer Linear Programming* (MILP) formulation that infers **a vector of graph descriptors** given a target property and the ANN trained by Module 2.
++ Module 3 implements a *Mixed-Integer Linear Programming* (MILP) formulation that infers **a vector of graph descriptors** (i.e., FV) given a target property and the ANN trained by Module 2.
 See [Module 3](Module_3/) for detail.
-+ Module 4 provides two programs that, given a FV, generates acyclic chemical graphs that satisfy the FV based on the *2-branch structure characterization* (see [our paper](https://arxiv.org/abs/2009.09646)).
++ Module 4 provides two programs which, given a FV, generate acyclic chemical graphs that satisfy the FV based on the *2-branch structure characterization* (see [our paper](https://arxiv.org/abs/2009.09646)).
-The difference is that the first program outputs graphs of 2-branch-number *2*, whereas the second outputs graphs of 2-branch-number *4*.
+The difference is that the first program outputs graphs of 2-branch-number *2*, whereas the second program outputs graphs of 2-branch-number *4*.
 See [Module 4](Module_4/) for detail.

 In order to understand how they deal with these tasks, one may need to read [our paper](https://arxiv.org/abs/2009.09646).